 YuJa – T&L videos

-Your Blackboard Course provides students with access to your teaching and learning videos – screencasts and recorded lectures/classroom activities.
+Your Blackboard Course provides students with access to your teaching and learning videos – screen-casts and recorded lectures/classroom sessions.
+See: Learning Capture.

 Online reading lists

-As a document frequently accessed by students, an effective, timely and well-annotated reading list can be an immensely valuable pedagogic tool for developing student learning, both for their immediate module and beyond for the duration of their academic career.
+As a document frequently accessed by students, an effective, timely and well-annotated reading list can be an immensely valuable pedagogic tool for developing student learning, both for their immediate module and beyond.
 Adopting online reading lists will connect tutors, students and the Library to foster the achievement of student success.

-Engaging with scholarly, tutor-recommended resources through a dynamic online reading lists system enables us to offer our students further opportunities to ‘study and learn effectively in technology-rich environments’ in a diverse and constantly changing information landscape.
+Engaging with scholarly, lecturer-recommended resources through a dynamic online reading lists system enables you to offer your students further opportunities to ‘study and learn effectively in technology-rich environments’ in a diverse and constantly changing information landscape.

 The University uses a system called Talis Aspire to make reading lists available to students online.